October 6, 2021

-H color diamonds generally come under the heading of near-colorless.
-They don’t match the non-color standards of D, E or F diamonds, but it’s unlikely all but an expert eye would see even a hint of color.
-Learn everything that you need to know about H Color diamonds.
+The H color diamond generally comes under the heading of near-colorless.
+They don’t match the non-color standards of D, E, or F diamonds, but it’s unlikely that all – but an expert eye – will see even a hint of yellow coloring.

-Technically, H color diamonds are not colorless.
-They have a trace of color, usually yellow, which has an effect on pricing if not much else.
-H diamonds can retail for up to 40% less than a D color diamond, despite looking identical to the naked eye.
+Technically, H color (or H colour in the UK) diamonds are not colorless.
+They have a trace of color, light yellow, which has an effect on pricing if not much else.
+H diamonds can retail for up to 40% less than a D color diamond, despite looking nearly identical to the naked eye.

 You would need to compare the two side by side in order to be able to tell the difference.
 That’s what diamond dealers do, actually.
-They use graded sample diamonds to asses the color of one yet to be given a color.
-In theory, an H color diamond could be less yellow than the sample H color but, because it has more color than the G sample stone, it will have the H rating.
+They use graded sample diamonds to assess the color of one yet to be given a color.
+In theory, an H color diamond could be less yellow than the sample H color, but because it has more color than the G sample stone, it will have the H rating.

 Part of the reason is simply that quality does matter.
 It also helps with pricing the various diamonds, as it would not be desirable to have a truly colorless diamond priced the same as what we know as H color.